dhutapratama/docs/octane.md

 <a name="cache-intervals"></a>
 ### Cache Intervals

-In addition to the typical methods provided by Laravel's cache system, the Octane cache driver features interval based caches.
+In addition to the typical methods provided by Lets's cache system, the Octane cache driver features interval based caches.
 These caches are automatically refreshed at the specified interval and should be registered within the `boot` method of one of your application's service providers.
 For example, the following cache will be refreshed every five seconds:

 ```php
 use Illuminate\Support\Str;